 People who abuse Norco may start experiencing upper stomach pain, yellowing of the skin and dark urine.

 Abusing Norco can have serious life threatening consequences.
 Unintentional overdoses are not uncommon.
 If you feel you have an addiction to Norco detoxing from the drug to stop the cravings is imperative for overall health.
 Detoxing should only be done by professionals at a licensed detox center.

 Signs of Norco Overdose:

 - Blue skin

 - Pinpoint pupils

-*Other risks involved, as with any prescription pain medication addiction, seeking street drugs that are made to look like the prescription drugs is extremely dangerous.
-Recently drugs or counterfeit Norco have caused many deaths.
-After testing the counterfeit Norco they were found to contain fentanyl which is 25 – 50% stronger than heroin as well as 50 to 100% stronger than morphine.
+As with any prescription pain medication addiction, seeking street the drug from black market sources is extremely dangerous.
+Recently, counterfeit opioids have caused many deaths.
+Some counterfeit Norco was found to contain fentanyl which is 25 – 50% stronger than heroin as well as 50 to 100% stronger than morphine.

 Getting Help & Norco Detox